cheesemans/ansible/README.md

 ### Set up work computer
     ./setup.sh work

+## Manual steps
+Some steps are too tedious to automate, these have to be run manually 🥲, for now!

-## Remap caps lock to esc
+### Remap caps lock to esc
 * Install GNOME Tweaks via Ubuntu Software Store.
 * Start GNOME Tweaks, navigate to "Keyboard & Mouse"
     * Press "Additional Layout Options"
         * Alter Caps Lock Behaviour to "Make Caps Lock an additional Esc"

-## Update terminal configuration
+### Update terminal configuration
 In order for starship to render nicely, the font and color scheme needs to be updated in the terminal preferences.
 Don't forget this step!

+### Install vim plugins
+After launching vim, run:
+    :PluginInstall